Those involved in Belfast violence will face full force of the law – PSNI

 A cafe and a supermarket in the Donegall Road area of south Belfast were badly damaged by fire after attacks on Saturday night.

-A number of cars were also burnt out as the police attempted to deal with the disorder in the area which lasted several hours.
+A number of cars were also burned out as the police attempted to deal with the disorder in the area which lasted several hours.

 The violence on Saturday night followed unrest earlier in the day after businesses were attacked when an anti-immigration protest moved through the city.